IMED 625: Principles of Clinical Research

 IMED 630: Ethical Issues in Biomedical Research

 This semester-length course addresses topics that are central to the conduct of biomedical research, including the ethics of clinical investigation, conflicts of interest, misconduct in research, data acquisition, and protection of research subjects.
 Practical sessions cover topics such as collaborations with industry, publication and peer review, responsible authorship, and mentoring relationships.
 Satisfactory completion of this course fulfills the NIH requirement for training in Responsible Conduct of Research.
 Format consists of lecture presentation followed by discussion.
-Consent of instructor required.
+Consent of instructor required only for those who wish to audit the course.
 Course Director: Joseph Craft, M.D.

 An independent study course for first-year students in the Investigative Medicine program.
 Topics are chosen by the student, and reading lists are provided by faculty for weekly meetings to discuss articles.
 Six sessions are required; dates/times by arrangement.
 Consent of instructor required.
-Course Director: Joseph Craft, M.D.
+Course Director: Eugene Shapiro, M.D.

 IMED 645: Introduction to Biostatistics in Clinical Investigation